 With all the freelance and side hustle opportunities out there nowadays, a lot of us provide services as Independent Contractors.
 I had a conversation with a friend recently about the trend of contracting out business functions of every type.
 We had some concerns that some new contractors may not know that each state has requirements that must be met to be a contractor rather than an employee.

-In Wisconsin (for other states please consult your state licensing agency) there are 9 requirements that must be met to be considered an Independent Contractor.
+In Wisconsin (for other states please consult your state licensing agency) there are 9 requirements that must be met to be an Independent Contractor.

 - The contractor must “maintain a separate business.”
 This means that the contractor must maintain his/her own office, equipment, materials and other facilities.

 - The contractor must obtain a Federal Employer Identification Number (FEIN), file business tax returns, or file self-employment income tax returns with the IRS based on the work or service in the previous year.
-It is important that the WI Department of Workforce Development specifically points out that a Social Security Number is not a substitute for a FEIN.
+It is important that the WI Department of Workforce Development specifically points out that a Social Security Number is not a substitute for an FEIN.

 - The operator is responsible for operating expenses for the work defined in the contract.

 - An Independent contractor is paid by bid, per job, commission, or competitive bid.